Oil slides on COVID-19 resurgence, strong dollar

-Both benchmarks fell slightly the previous day and are on track to remain little changed for the week.
+Both benchmarks fell slightly during the previous day, but they remain nearly unchanged from a week earlier.

-“Worries over weakening fuel demand in Europe due to a resurgence in COVID-19 cases and a higher U.S. dollar against the euro weighed on investor sentiment,” said Kazuhiko Saito, chief analyst at Fujitomi Co.
+“The reality is that we’re seeing now a pretty active spread of the pandemic across Europe and it’s spreading again in north America and that potentially will weigh on oil demand recovery,” said Lachlan Shaw, head of commodity research at the National Bank of Australia.

+“Against that we still got Libya’s supply is growing quite strongly...
+It’s a market that could find the demand-supply balance soften a little bit.”

 In Europe, some countries were reviving curfews and lockdowns to fight a surge in new coronavirus cases, with Britain imposing tougher COVID-19 restrictions in London on Friday.